LaurieMarceau/Stereo-Vision/README.md

 ## Acknowledgement

-This code was not only developped for a university course but also for a master student thesis.
+This code was not only developped for a university course but also for a master student thesis, Roger Rösch.
 You can find part of my code he refactored for OpenCV 3.1.0 [here](https://github.com/ModelCar/Collision-Avoidance).
 You can also find his full master thesis about the Development and Construction of an Autonomous Car with Low Cost Components [here](http://wwwknoll.in.tum.de/pub/Main/Hub/Developmen.pdf).